astronomer/airflow-guides/guides/airflow-database.md

 ## Tables

 The Airflow metadata database has a total of 30 tables  tables are stored on the public schema by default.
-The following describe the table structure and reference for the airflow metadata tables.
+The following describe the table structure and reference for the Airflow metadata tables.

 ### public.ab_permission